isomerpages/ogp-dunman/_cshe/Career Guidance.md

 **![](https://dunmanhigh.moe.edu.sg/wp-content/uploads/2020/01/speakers.jpg)**

-**Through the Adults’ Lenses – Take Our Dunmanians to Work Day!
+**Through the Adults' Lenses - Take Our Dunmanians to Work Day!**

-**This programme offers a platform for our **Year 3** students to shadow their mum or dad at work.
+This programme offers a platform for our
+Year 3 students to shadow their mum or dad at work.

 **![](https://dunmanhigh.moe.edu.sg/wp-content/uploads/2020/01/work-day.jpg)**

-**Work Experience Programme (WEP)
+**Work Experience Programme (WEP)**

-**The WEP is a large-scale education and career guidance programme for our **all** **IP 5** students in January.
+The WEP is a large-scale education and career guidance programme for our all IP 5 students in January.
 The students will get to embark on an authentic learning experience with an external organisation to broaden their horizon beyond the classroom curriculum.

-Our **JAE students** will be offered WEP in June when they are in Year 5.
+Our JAE students will be offered WEP in June when they are in Year 5.

 ![](https://dunmanhigh.moe.edu.sg/wp-content/uploads/2020/01/WEP.jpg)